Top 12 best places to visit near Bangalore with family

 After breakfast, instead of heading straight back, I like to take a small detour to Bheemeshwari Adventure Camp (about 3 hours from Kabini).
 This place is perfect for families who love the outdoors.
 You can try ziplining, coracle rides (those round country boats) and easy nature walks along the Cauvery River.
 The kids always squeal with joy during the coracle ride, it’s simple, safe and unforgettable.

-We usually enjoy a hearty lunch here before making our way back to Bangalore.
-By the time we reach home, everyone’s pleasantly tired but buzzing with excitement, already asking, “When can we do this again?”
+You will enjoy a hearty lunch here before making your way back to Bangalore.
+By the time you reach home, everyone’s pleasantly tired but buzzing with excitement, already asking, “When can we do this again?”

 Quick Recap of the 2-Day Plan: